rob-linton/publickeyserver/suredrop/wwwroot/manual.md

 surepack certify -a rob@some.email.com
 ```

-Certify that the email address has a Dead Drop alias associated with it
+Certify that the email address has a Sure Drop alias associated with it